iamkkthegeek/Vagrant/README.md

 ### Example of installing a Centos7 box

-Initialize the VM using `vagrant init`
+1.Initialize the VM using `vagrant init`
-  -- `vagrant init geerlingguy/centos7`
+  - `vagrant init geerlingguy/centos7`

-Command to bring the box up
+2.Command to bring the box up
-  -- `vagrant up`
+  - `vagrant up`